The Biggest Christmas Toy Crazes In History

 Mr. Potato Head (1952)

-What catapulted Mr. Potato Head to fame was that it was the subject of the very first toy television commercial as part of its launch in 1952, helping it become one of the must-have toys that Christmas.
+What catapulted Mr. Potato Head to fame was the very first toy television commercial as part of its launch in 1952, helping it become one of the must-have toys that Christmas.
 By the end of the year, 1 million Mr. Potato Heads were sold at 98 cents a kit (which lacked a body since you'd buy that at the grocery store).
 By the next year, Mrs. Potato Head, Brother Spud, and Sister Yam were introduced.
 The Potato Head parts were expected to be installed in actual potatoes until the 1960s, when regulations and complaints about shoving plastic pieces into rotting vegetables forced Hasbro to create the familiar plastic spud body that we know today.

 Hula Hoop (1958)